aguilart/CalibrationLicorAG_Rillig/README.md

 2. The fitting values of the calibration (that is, the slope and the intercept of the fitted line of observed peaks~known CO2 values)
 3. A plot to check visualize the fitted line

+In this way we can paste those values here.
+As follows

+Calibration conversion factor for 5ml = ((your sample value)*38.25) - 265.57

 Thanks!!